1337z/regex-collection/README.md

 > Useful regex patterns and functions to test them.

-Currently using `134` tests for `4` functions to ensure accurate results!
+Currently using `154` tests for `5` functions to ensure accurate results!

 ## Supported patterns for:
+- CSS comments
 - Email addresses
 - Hex color codes
 - IP addresses